skrey/yellow-extensions/release/README.md

 To uninstall delete the [plugin files](update.ini).

-## How to release a plugin or theme
+## How to create a software release

-First increase the version number in your code.
+First increase the version number in your plugin or theme.
 Then create a software release at the [command line](https://github.com/datenstrom/yellow-plugins/tree/master/command).
 Open a terminal window.
 Go to your installation folder, where the `yellow.php` is.
 Type `php yellow.php release`, you can optionally add a directory.
 This will update all necessary files.
 Upload the changes and send a pull request.
 See example below.

 ## How to configure a software release